Raven Rock State Park (The Overlook, Great Hikes, and More Things to Do!)

 Fish Traps Trail

-When starting the left side of the Raven Rock Loop, you’ll have the option of veering off toward the Fish Traps Trail.
-Here, you’ll find the remnants of the Northington Lock and Dam that the 1859 hurricane damaged.
+When starting on the left side of the Raven Rock Loop, you’ll have the option of veering off toward the Fish Traps Trail.
+Here, you’ll find the Northington Lock and Dam remnants that the 1859 hurricane damaged.

-Many folks come here for fishing, so bring your reel if you’ve got one!
+Many folks come here to fish, so bring your reel if you have one!

 Lanier Falls Trail

-Lanier Falls Trail is a Campbell Creek Loop offshoot and the scenery varies depending on river levels.
-While not technically a waterfall as you’ll find in Western North Carolina, this is more in reference to its position on the fall line.
+Lanier Falls Trail is a Campbell Creek Loop offshoot, and the scenery varies depending on river levels.
+While not technically a waterfall, as you’ll find in Western North Carolina, this is more about its position on the fall line.

-If the river is just right, you’ll see the rapids of the Cape Fear River, which is in contrast to the slower-moving section down at the Raven Rock.
+If the river is just right, you’ll see the Cape Fear River’s rapids, contrasting the slower-moving section down at the Raven Rock Falls.

 Read More: 20+ Kid-Friendly Waterfalls In NC (Easy Hikes And Swimming Holes!)